 Watch Carrie Fisher nail her Star Wars audition with Harrison Ford...

-We mark four years since the iconic Star Wars actress sadly passed away with a look back at her audition as Princess Leia.
+We mark five years since the iconic Star Wars actress sadly passed away with a look back at her audition as Princess Leia.

 Carrie Fisher tragically passed away on 27 December 2016.